-Scoring for online DRP tests begins as soon as students complete and submit their tests, with results available instantly.
-DRP paper/pencil tests may be scored by Educational Vistas Scoring Services.
-Educational Vistas provides complete scoring and reporting services to meet the needs of DRP users, including the option to order a data file.
-You have the option to print answer sheets, and upload locally on your Xerox machine to our online platform, DataMate.
-This way you can have paper and online reports/data all in one place.
+Scoring for online DRP tests begins as soon as students complete and submit their tests, with results available the next morning.
+DRP paper/pencil tests may be scored by hand locally, or by Questar's Scoring Services.
+Questar provides complete scoring and reporting services to meet the needs of DRP users, including the option to order a research data CD.
+A copy of the data file layout is available upon request.
+Scoring strip keys for DRP Test Forms 2E, 2A, 2B, and 3E are available for local hand-scoring.
+Overlays for DRP test forms are available for use with DRP Answer Sheets.
+A separate overlay or strip must be ordered for each test form.